 - An idiom is a group of words that has a meaning that is different from the individual words that make up the expression.

-You'll notice this list has expressions beginning with the letter "R." The main word in the idiom starts with this a W. There are also pages of idiomatic expressions with other letters of the alphabet: click here to go to the main idioms page.
+You'll notice this list has expressions beginning with the letter "R." The main word in the idiom starts with this an R. There are also pages of idiomatic expressions with other letters of the alphabet: click here to go to the main idioms page.

 - It was always a race against time in the mornings trying to get the kids ready for school.